 Fair labor and transparency: As with everything you buy, check for fair labor practices.
 As traditional items, sweaters lend themselves to artisanal origins.
 If not made in a workshop, look for brands that prioritize transparency (do they tell you where their apparel is made?) and certifications like Fair Trade and SA8000.
-Also look for brands that are owned by or support BIPOC (black and indigenous people of color).
+Also, look for brands that are owned by or support BIPOC.

 Timelessness: If you choose wisely, a good sweater can last you decades.
 Look for brands that prioritize durability and timeless, versatile style.
 Choose sweaters that can be dressed up or down, that you can wear to the office, date night, and family dinner.

 Here are the brands we recommend:

 Tradlands is a high-quality women’s essentials brand, inspired by classic menswear.
-Their pieces are comfortable, yet timeless, with an emphasis on fit, detail, and quality.
-Of course, they value the welfare of their craftsmen and women all over the world, use sustainably produced materials, and minimize waste as much as possible.
+Its pieces are comfortable, yet timeless, with an emphasis on fit, detail, and quality.
+Of course, it values the welfare of its craftsmen and women all over the world, uses sustainably produced materials, and minimizes waste as much as possible.
 Tradlands’ sweaters come in many styles and colors and are made from alpaca and/or cotton.

 Lauren Manoogian’s knitwear collections are ethically crafted in Peru, where traditional craftsmanship intersects with experimental techniques.
 Offering small, specialty-focused seasonal collections, Manoogian’s focus ranges from signature hand-loomed wool, cashmere, and organic cotton knits to vegetable-tanned leather accessories.